nagzz/IndicaRTD/README.md

 jcc.R is the R script used for the validation of IndicaRTD annotation using Junction Coverage Compatibility (JCC) program.

 EnsemblRTDgtf.sh, shell script used to convert the <i>Oryza sativa</i> ssp. indica Ensembl reference transcriptome fasta format file to GTF format.

+multifilesgread.R, R script used for introns construction for the given reference transcriptome GTF file.